 Tips for taking a tincture…

-- Most tinctures are taken 2 – 3 times per day, in a dose of approximately 1/2 to 2 teaspoon doses.
+- Most tinctures are taken 2 – 3 times per day, in a dose of approximately 1/2 to 2 teaspoon doses, 5-15 ml daily.

-- Some people require a smaller dosage, and others need a larger dose to garner similar effects (everyone is different).
+- Some people require a smaller dose, and others need a larger dose to garner similar effects (everyone is different).

 - As a general rule, the bigger the problem, the bigger the dose of medicine required.